The question behind the NCCP

 Proposing to introduce any biocontrol agent into Australia raises issues and concerns for some people, including some scientists and natural resource managers.
 This is because there are still questions that need to be answered about the carp virus efficacy in Australian conditions.

 Could biocontrol be used at the continental scale?
 Would it really control carp impacts long-term?
 What are the risks if it worked well?
 What factors could limit its effectiveness?
 How do these pieces of information fit together, and how does carp control integrate with other restoration activities already underway?

 Some of these questions will be explored in the NCCP, through investment in research under three themes: environment, community, and informing possible release.

 Dr Sanjina Upadhyay from the University of Adelaide processes water samples near Berri, S.A.

 Right now, there are a dozen research projects being delivered by universities, CSIRO and other experts.
 These projects are overseen by a separate panel of scientists called the Scientific Advisory Group (SAG), who contribute their time to the program.
 The SAG provides advice to assist in prioritising, funding and managing critical research under the NCCP’s Strategic Research and Technology Plan.

-In addition to the Science Advisory Group, three other groups consisting of experts in policy and legislation, communication and engagement, and operational delivery are guiding the development of the plan.
+In addition to the Science Advisory Group, two other groups consisting of experts communication and engagement, and operational delivery are guiding the development of the plan.
 These groups are working together to ensure that recommendations made under the plan are: based on the best available science and community consultation; are compliant with relevant legislation; and, are operationally achievable (i.e., practical in the real world).

 In this spirit, the NCCP welcomes all contributions to the process, as we begin to publish and promote the research underway to inform the Plan.
-You can get in touch by emailing firstname.lastname@example.org or calling 1800 CARP PLAN (1800 2277 7526), or attend a community forum.
+You can get in touch by emailing firstname.lastname@example.org or by registering your interest at yoursay.carp.gov.au.